tiagofs/blueotter-exercise/README.md

 This is a Nest.js + PostgreSQL solution to interact with GitHub users' data.

 ## Running the app

+Rename .env.example to .env, and update the values as needed.

 Build and run the docker containers and the API will be available on port 3000.
 ```bash
 $ docker-compose up --build